Image

 • Teams that don’t clean up after themselves completely may receive score deductions.

-• Excessive mess or damage to the facility could receive a bill for the cost of cleanup.
+• Excessive mess or damage to the facility could result in the team receiving a bill for the cost of cleanup.

 Site Policy on Helium-Filled Balloons